 Cantaloupe do best when the seeds are sown directly in the garden rather than transplanting seedlings.
 However, if you have a short growing season, it is possible to start the seeds in biodegradable pots and then transplant them when it gets warm enough.
 They require loose soil that drains well and is rich in nutrients.
 Most cantaloupe plants will produce 4-8 fruit each.
 The fruit is ready for harvest 70-100 days after germination, depending on the variety.

 Cantaloupe are packed with vitamins and are very nutritious.
-They can be used in a wide variety of recipes including juices, salads and can even be boiled, sauteed, grilled and even made into soup.
+They can be used in a wide variety of recipes including juices, salads and can even be boiled, sauteed, smoked, grilled and even made into soup.

 Click on the following links to learn more about growing cantaloupe.